Paris Notre Dame Gargoyles

 Gargoyle Notre Dame cathedral

-The most well-known gargoyle: The Thinker (The Stryge)
+The Most Famous Gargoyle: The Thinker (The Stryge)

 A contemplative chimera seated on the gallery balustrade has become a recognizable emblem of Notre Dame.